What Does an Integrative Medicine Doctor Do?

 Integrative Medicine and You

 Integrative medicine puts the spotlight on you (the person), not just the disease itself.
 It uses an evidence-based approach to understand the root cause of your condition by analyzing your body, mind, and spirit.
-Integrative medicine believes that your physical, mental, emotional, and spiritual needs affect your health.
+This practice believes that your physical, mental, emotional, and spiritual needs affect your health.
 It assumes that these needs are interdependent and affect your overall wellness.

-Various health care providers provide care through integrative medicine.
+Various health care providers provide this type of care.
 These providers may include:

 - Massage therapists